Bouanga scores as AS Saint-Etienne shock Olympique Marseille | Goal.com

 Having won their first two games in the 2020-21 campaign, both teams went into this encounter hoping to maintain their 100 percent records.

-Hamouma gave the visitors a shock lead after six minutes, stealing in front of Duje Caleta-Car to convert Yvann Macon’s left-wing cross.
+Hamouma gave the visitors a shock lead after six minutes, creeping in front of Duje Caleta-Car to convert Yvann Macon’s left-wing cross.

-That was the only strike scored in the first 45 minutes with the hosts pushing further for an equaliser.
+That was the only goal scored in the first 45 minutes with the hosts pushing further for an equaliser.

 However, it was Saint-Etienne who went on to score again after Gabon international Bouanga was set up by Arnaud Nordin to fire past goalkeeper Steve Mandanda.
 Before the important goal, the 25-year-old winger had squandered several scoring opportunities.